-The Elder Scrolls Iii: Morrowind
+The Elder Scrolls III: Morrowind Is A Timeless Classic

-Depending on who you ask, Morrowind is the best Bethesda game and the discussion ends here.
+Depending on who you ask, Morrowind is the best Bethesda game, and the discussion ends here.

 It’s not a surprise to see all of their titles ranked amongst Bethesda’s best games out there.

-Wolfenstein Ii: The New Colossus
+Wolfenstein II: The New Colossus Is a Worthy Sequel

 The New Colossus embraces what works in Wolfenstein: The New Order while becoming its own thing.
 The sequel does a great job of expanding beyond the original and embracing its own narrative.

 New Colossus goes all-in on both an alternate history as well as sci-fi weaponry.
 B.J.
 Blazkowicz leads a revolution to liberate America from Nazi control.
-With him are not just fellow liberators, but also an insane arsenal of weapons.
+With him are not just fellow liberators but also an insane arsenal of weapons.

 Both Bethesda and developer MachineGames have done well with the Wolfenstein franchise.
 They know when to be serious and when to get crazy.
 We can’t wait to see if the next entry in the series can join the ranks of the best Bethesda games.

-In fact, you could say that it’s the poster child for a game that’s rough around the edges.
+You could say that it’s the poster child for a game that’s rough around the edges.